stuartcrobinson/meilisearch/fj_guides/guide.md

     *   Modify FRR to understand Typesense API endpoints, authentication mechanisms (Typesense API keys), and request/response structures, potentially based on `engine_type` derived from GMD.
     *   Develop routing logic specific to Typesense if it differs significantly from Meilisearch's index-centric model (e.g., collection aliases).
 *   **SIS Equivalent for Typesense:**
     *   **R&D Required:** Investigate Typesense's native capabilities for snapshotting and restoring individual collections or groups of collections.
-This would be the "Typesense Index Snapshot" (TIS) equivalent.
+This would be the equivalent single-unit snapshot and restore mechanism for Typesense collections (e.g., a "Typesense Collection Snapshot" - TCS).
-    *   If a direct TIS equivalent isn't available, explore alternatives:
+    *   If a direct TCS equivalent isn't available, explore alternatives:
         *   Export/Import APIs if efficient enough.
         *   Filesystem-level snapshotting (e.g., LVM snapshots) if Typesense can cleanly recover, though this is less granular.
         *   Potentially contribute to Typesense or develop a custom solution if critical.
 *   **Global DB & Orchestrator Updates:**
-    *   Utilize the `engine_type` field in `SearchNodeVMs` table.
+    *   Utilize the `engine_type` field in the `DeployedEngines` table (linked to `SearchNodeVMs`).
-    *   Extend GMD schema if Typesense requires significantly different parameters for `LogicalIndexes` or `PhysicalInstances`.
+    *   The GMD schema (`DeployedEngines`, `PhysicalInstances`) is already designed to support different `engine_type`s.
-    *   Update Orchestrator logic to provision, manage (using `engine_type`), and (if TIS-equivalent exists) migrate Typesense collections/instances on `SearchNodeVMs`.
+    *   Update Orchestrator logic to provision, manage (using `engine_type` from `DeployedEngines`), and (if TCS-equivalent exists) migrate Typesense collections/instances.
 *   **Control Plane Updates:**
     *   Allow customers to choose and provision Typesense services (selecting 'typesense' as engine type) alongside Meilisearch.
     *   Display Typesense-specific metrics and management options.